 You work diligently to attract, hire, and retain top talent in spite of the restraints of your thin or exhausted hiring budget.
 And you’re not alone.
-Only 21 percent of hiring professionals in our How to Make the Most of Your Hiring Budget report say they are able to stay on budget.
+Only 21% of hiring professionals in our How to Make the Most of Your Hiring Budget report say they are able to stay on budget.
 And to make matters worse, they make tremendous sacrifices to do so.

 Generally speaking, sacrifices in the hiring process lead to corners cut, which means the quality of talent in your pipeline declines.
 As a result, productivity, retention, and overall employee satisfaction also drop.

-Unfortunately, HR and talent acquisition pros on your team must now stretch their hiring budgets even further.
-And experts predict a recession to hit in 2020.
-This means, your hiring team may have to find ways to fill open roles on a maxed-out budget, and brace for an even tighter budget next year.
+Unfortunately, HR and talent acquisition pros on your team must stretch their hiring budgets even further.
+And experts cannot always predict the health of the talent market or economy before disaster strikes.
+This means, your hiring team may have to find ways to fill open roles on a maxed-out budget and brace for an even tighter budget.

 For this reason, we’ve pulled together a few tips to help you stretch your hiring budget without letting the quality of talent slip in your hiring process:

 1. Optimize free social media recruiting

-Back in 2017, 44 percent of hiring pros revealed they considered adding social media to their hiring strategies in our 2018 Growth Hiring Trends In the United States report.
+Back in 2017, 44% of hiring pros revealed they considered adding social media to their hiring strategies in our 2018 Growth Hiring Trends In the United States report.

 It turns out, their instincts were right.
 Social media continues to grow in popularity on the job search front.

-Social media is an effective way to reach a wide variety of candidates through networking, branding, and making job applications easily accessible.
-The trick, however, is cutting through the noise to find the right potential candidates in a sea of 3.48 billion social media users.
+Social media is an effective way to reach a wide variety of candidates through networking, branding and making job applications easily accessible.
+The trick, however, is cutting through the noise to find the right potential candidates in a sea of 4.26 billion social media users.

 Join niche social media groups where candidates with the necessary qualifications spend their time.
 For example, if you’re looking for a social media manager, join LinkedIn’s SocialMediaopolis to find experts.